prebid/prebid-mobile-ios/README.md

 # Prebid Mobile iOS SDK

-Get started with Prebid Mobile by creating a Prebid Server account [here](http://prebid.org/prebid-mobile/prebid-mobile-pbs.html)
+To work with Prebid Mobile, you will need accesss to a Prebid Server.
+See [this page](http://prebid.org/prebid-mobile/prebid-mobile-pbs.html) for options.

 ## Use Cocoapods?

-Easily include the Prebid Mobile SDK for your priamy ad server in your Podfile/
+Easily include the Prebid Mobile SDK for your primary ad server in your Podfile/

 ```
 platform :ios, '11.0'